Soul-Inferno/Music__App/README.md

-# project1
+# Music App

-A new Flutter project.
+A new Flutter project created solely out of spite.

 ## Getting Started